Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all that he writes.

 Instructions and Illuminations

 There was a man whose name was Moses, and during one of the many remarkable episodes in his life, he found himself in the employ of his father-in-law as a shepherd.
 One day while on a hill tending his flock, he came upon an unusual sight.
-There was a bush that appeared to be on fire, but not actually burning, not being consumed.
+There was a bush that appeared to be burning, but not being consumed by the fire.
 It must have been giving off enough light, however, to get the attention of Moses, and although it is nowhere reported, it may be likely that this light shone on him, perhaps enough to make him glow a bit.
-Moses moved closer to get a better look.
+Moses turned a bit to get a better look.
 He then heard a voice which told him that he was in the presence of the Lord God, the God of his fathers.
 Moses turned away and moved no closer.

 All this time, Moses was going off by himself to a hilltop where he would converse with God and then return to the people to relay what God had told him.
 As these communications continued, ideas concerning healing and kindness began to find their way into the conversations.
 At one point, Moses brought to the people a new commandment: they were to love God with all their hearts, to love God with their very beings